nogibjj/minikube-service-proj2-mw515/README.md

 'Tain't Nobody's Bizness If I Do by Bessie Smith
 ```

-## Steps and Instructions
+## Steps and instructions
 ### 1. Start with a rust cli
 [program](https://github.com/nogibjj/music-reco-rust-cli-with-spotify-api/tree/main).
-* 1. To make your app locally deployed
+* 1. Develop and run the program locally
 ```bash
 make format-check
 make lint
 make run
 make build-release
 ```
-After this, you should be able to launch your localhost web service! go to http://localhost:8080/work-out

-### 2. To containerize your app and launch a docker container
+### 2. To containerize your app and launch a docker container.
+See [here](https://www.pluralsight.com/guides/create-docker-images-docker-hub)

 #### 2.1 To push an image to DockerHub, you could follow these steps:
 * `docker login` and enter your docker "user_name" and "user_secret" as prompted